Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication: Conclusion

-In this paper, we presented \VL an inter-process communication (\IPC) mechanism for fine-grained multi-threaded applications. \VL is immune to cache contention for synchronization, provides back-pressure reducing memory spills, and achieves low-latency cache injection by directly stashing the line into consumer \LONE cache.
+In this paper, we presented \VLong (\VL) an inter-process communication (\IPC) mechanism for fine-grained multi-threaded applications. \VL is immune to cache contention for synchronization, provides back-pressure to reduce memory spills, and achieves low-latency cache injection by directly stashing the line into consumer \LONE cache.
 This novel cross-core synchronization mechanism is similar to software queue mechanisms in flexibility but has the performance and efficiency of hardware solutions.
-Our full-system simulation using the \GEM simulator for benchmarks with a variety of communication patterns illustrated that we can obtain 2.65$\times$ speedup over state-of-the-art software solutions.
-Cache snoops and invalidations are reduced significantly, and the memory traffic is reduced by 66\% on average.
+Our full-system \GEM simulation illustrated that we can obtain a $2.09\times$ speedup and $61\%$ average reduction in memory traffic over state-of-the-art software solutions across a variety of communications patterns and benchmarks.